olcf/hands-on-with-summit/challenges/Find_the_Compiler_Flag/README.md

 In this challenge, you will need to find the compiler flag that enables GPU support in a simple OpenACC vector addition program.
 The single `#pragma acc parallel loop` (which is the hint to the compiler) line is the only change needed to make this a GPU code.
 But without the correct compiler flag, that line will be ignored and a CPU-only executable will be created.

+> NOTE: Compilers flags are optional arguments that can be given to a compiler when compiling a program.

 ## Step 1: Set Up the Programming Environment

 In order to run the provided OpenACC code, we will need to modify our programming environment.
 First, we will change the compiler to PGI: